-STEP 9-11: Accessing laptop memory, wireless card.
-Removing DVD drive.
+STEP 9-11: Accessing both RAM modules, wireless card.
+Removing the DVD drive.

 STEP 12-15: Disconnecting and removing the top cover (touchpad) assembly.

-STEP 16-17: Accessing internal laptop components.
+STEP 16-17: Accessing most internal components.
 Disconnecting and removing the hard drive.

 Let’s take it apart.

-Make sure the laptop is turned off (not in sleep mode or hibernation mode).
+Make sure the computer is turned off (not in sleep mode or hibernation mode).

 Remove two screws securing the keyboard.